 I love paella mixta, especially served directly from paellera, as a romantic dinner on the beach in a late summer evening, accompanied by a cold glass of sangria and…the breeze.

 Gazpacho in Andalusia

-Like most of the Spanish dishes, gazpacho can be cooked in more than one way.
-Warm or cold, soup, salad, or even stew, gazpacho is generally made from tomatoes, cucumber, onion, garlic, a little olive oil, wine vinegar, salt, and sometimes (rarely) ham.
+Like most Spanish dishes, gazpacho can be cooked in more than one way.
+Warm or cold, soup, salad, or even stew, this staple of Andalusian cuisine is generally made from tomatoes, cucumber, onion, garlic, a little olive oil, wine vinegar, salt, and sometimes (rarely) ham.

-My favorite gazpacho is a soup made of tomatoes, cucumber, onion, garlic, olive oil, vinegar, and salt – all blended, served with croutons, ice cubes, and an addition of fresh chopped tomatoes, onions, and cucumber.
-Perfect for a late, refreshing lunch in scorching Andalusia!
+My favorite gazpacho is a refreshing soup made of tomatoes, cucumber, onion, garlic, olive oil, vinegar, and salt – all blended, served with croutons, ice cubes, and an addition of fresh, chopped vegetables.
+Perfect for a late, refreshing lunch in the sizzling south of Spain!

 Crema Catalana in Barcelona

-Many say that crema catalana and the French crème brule are the same thing, but there still are some tiny differences between the two fabulous desserts.
-For example, crème brule is baked in bain-marie and is usually served warm, while the Catalan cream is always served cold and it has a custard infused with lemon rind and cinnamon, instead of vanilla, being much more refreshing than its stylish French sister.
+Many say that crema catalana and the French crème brûlée are the same thing, but there are some tiny differences between the two fabulous desserts.
+For example, the French always bake their crème brûlée in bain-marie and serve it warm, while the Catalan cream is always served cold and it has a custard infused with lemon rind and cinnamon, instead of vanilla, being much more refreshing than its stylish French sister.

 I like them both, I love vanilla, but for a hot summer day, nothing compares with a crema catalana at a shady pavement café in Barcelona!